For up-to-date information on what to do if you are self-isolating please see this page.

 Attendance at seminars and engagement with any online activities is compulsory and will be recorded by tutors on Tabula.
 If you are unable to attend a class or participate in online activities you must email your tutor in advance to inform them of the reason, your absence will then be recorded as ‘authorised’.
 There are monitoring points throughout the year which are again recorded on Tabula.
 Some of these will be attendance at seminars but others may be meeting your personal tutor or submitting an assessment.

-If there is a local or national lockdown, all teaching will move online.
-All modules have planned for this eventuality.
+We will follow university and government guidance.
 Your seminar tutors will inform you of their teaching plans and there will be regular updates from Year Directors.

-If you have to self-isolate and cannot attend face to face classes you should contact your seminar tutors as soon as possible to let them know and also complete this webform.
-For large modules there may be online classes offered on the same topic and you will be able to transfer temporarily into a different seminar group.
-For other modules, the tutors will offer you support for the classes you are unable to attend.
+If you have to self-isolate you should contact your seminar tutors as soon as possible to let them know and also complete this form which is to ensure you get appropriate support.
 If you are ill you will be able to put forward evidence on the mitigating circumstances portal explaining how you have been affected.
 You will also be able to apply for extensions for assessed work.
 For more information see this page.

 The central university is continually revising its plans for safety on campus.
 Some buildings are already open and there are detailed risk assessments carried out to ensure the campus is safe.
 For full details, see the Safety on Campus pages.